pooriajr/pooriajr/src/_posts/2023-09-20-i-will-not-play-baldurs-gate-3.md

 I've tried many times to stop.
 And I've had some pretty long abstinence streaks.
 But every attempt so far has ended with a relapse.

 So back to Baldurs Gate 3.
 The day I saw it, I was happily "sober".
 I hadn't played video games in a while, didn't even miss them.
 Things were going well, and I was feeling on top of life.
-But that game looked to good, I made a plan that, when it came out, I was going to play it.
+But that game looked so good, I made a plan that, when it came out, I was going to play it.

 ## It's special.
 It's different.